 Disease and health management:

 Disease management is crucial in cold water fish farming to prevent losses and ensure the health and well-being of fish.
 Here are some key aspects of disease management in cold water fish: Disease Prevention is the primary step to save the husbandry.
 Providing a balanced diet and proper feeding practices can help boost the immune system of fish and reduce the risk of disease.
 Observing clinical signs such as lethargy, loss of appetite, and abnormal behavior can help identify diseased fish.
 Laboratory testing such as microbiology, histopathology, and molecular diagnostics can help confirm the diagnosis of diseases.
 Medications such as antibiotics and antifungals can be used to treat bacterial and fungal diseases in cold water fish.
 Probiotics can be used to promote a healthy gut microbiome and boost the immune system of fish.
 The strategies that combine multiple control methods can help manage diseases effectively with vaccination protocol by regular monitoring and surveillance help detect diseases early, allowing for prompt action to be taken.
 By implementing effective disease management strategies, cold water fish farmers can reduce the risk of disease outbreaks and promote the health and well-being of their fish.
-The fish health sector develop procedures for the identification of important fish pathogens.
+The fish health sector develops procedures for the identification of important fish pathogens.
 The dead eggs are more susceptible to the fungal attack during incubation as Saprolegnia is a saprophyte observed under captivity snow trout is more susceptible to Saprolegnia than rainbow trout.
 The group of Aeromonands and Pseudomonands bacteria are ubiquitous and get infected in fresh water bodies and opportunistic when they get infected therefore good management practices have to be adapted to minimize the chances of infection (Pande et al., 2012).
 Implementing biosecurity measures such as quarantine, disinfection, and sanitation can help prevent the introduction and spread of diseases.
 Maintaining good water quality can help reduce stress on fish and prevent disease outbreaks.

 Promotion of Ecotourism: